 Docker FAQ

 Yes, we support pulling images from a private repository in Docker Hub.
-Follow our Docker Hub integration guide to link your Release account with your private registry and pull images during the build process.
+Follow our Docker Hub integration guide to link your Release account with your private registry to pull images during the build process.

-Yes, we support any docker image repositories accessible on the internet or from within your own network (must be reachable from the builders which can be hosted in your own cluster).
+Yes, we support any Docker image repositories accessible on the internet or from within your own network (these must be reachable from the builders, which can be hosted in your own cluster).
 The private registry integration can be configured to point to any host or registry reachable from the builders with basic authentication provided.
-You can even specify multiple registries by creating multiple integrations and refer to each registry by hostname in the
+You can even specify multiple registries by creating multiple integrations and refer to each registry by hostname in the image: section of your Application Template.

-section of your Application Template.429 Too Many Requests - Server message: toomanyrequests: You have reached your
+429 Too Many Requests - Server message: toomanyrequests: You have reached your

 pull rate limit.
 You may increase the limit by authenticating and upgrading